 The Keith Haring Foundation

 The mission of the Keith Haring Foundation is to sustain, expand, and protect the legacy of Keith Haring, his art, and his ideals.
-The Foundation supports not-for-profit organizations that assist children, as well as organizations involved in education, research and care related to AIDS.
+The Foundation supports not-for-profit organizations that assist children, as well as organizations involved in education, prevention, and care related to AIDS.

 Keith Haring (1958-1990) generously contributed his talents and resources to numerous causes.
 He conducted art workshops with children, created logos and posters for public service agencies, and produced murals, sculptures, and paintings to benefit health centers and disadvantaged communities.
-In 1989, Keith established a foundation to ensure that his philanthropic legacy would continue indefinitely.
+In 1989, Haring established a foundation to ensure that his philanthropic legacy would continue indefinitely.